 Another multi-functional room of the house, the dining room is used to eat and entertain, amongst other things.
 With the right lights, your dining room can shine, especially as we tend to spend most of the time in the space in the evening.

 Lights should be strategically placed above the table to create the perfect atmosphere for dining, either opting for suspended vintage Edison bulbs, a cluster of globe pendants or caged lighting, vintage lights are a superb addition to any dining room space.

-The Globe Collection Pendant – Pewter, from £69, by Industville (Image supplied by @callown)
+The Globe Collection Pendant – Pewter, by Industville (Image supplied by @callown)

 Home Study Lighting

 Lighting in any workplace is important, contributing to productivity and creativity levels, good lighting is just as vital in a home study than it is in an office setting.